bryanjos/diff/README.md

 ## Diff.patch

-Applies the given patches to the binary.
+Applies the given patches to the term.
 Takes an optional third parameter to turn the patched list created from applying the patches back into the type needed.